 3) to prepare graduates to adapt to a changing health care environment.

-The curriculum covers all the major areas of Medical Laboratory Science with additional experiences provided in laboratory management, statistical analysis and laboratory method evaluation, research methods, and molecular diagnostics.
+The curriculum covers all the major areas of clinical lab science with additional experiences provided in laboratory management, statistical analysis and laboratory method evaluation, research methods, and molecular diagnostics.

-Generally, 40-50 students are admitted annually to the Medical Laboratory Science bachelor’s degree program.
+Generally, 40 students are admitted annually to the Clinical Laboratory Science bachelor’s degree program.
 Applicants from collaborating academic institutions receive first consideration for admission.

-Students from collaborating NJ Colleges and Universities seeking admission to the Medical Laboratory Science Program as the professional component of the joint Bachelor of Science in Clinical Laboratory Science (BS in CLS) degree program can find prerequisite courses here.
+Students from collaborating NJ Colleges and Universities seeking admission to the program as the professional component of the joint Bachelor of Science in Clinical Laboratory Sciences (BS in CLS) degree program can find prerequisite courses here.